 • Caffeine: believe it or not, alleviates puffiness under the eyes.

-Gallery – Different Ingredients include Niaouli Plant, Coloured Clays, All-Natural Essentially Lili Products at Heraklion, Flowers of Helichrysum italicum, otherswise known as Immortelle Essential Oil.
+Images: Different Ingredients include Niaouli Plant, Flowers of Helichrysum italicum, otherwise known as Immortelle Essential Oil, Mixed Herbs including Rosemary & Lavender.

 - What 21st Century makeup contains